nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-rados-cluster-design.rst

 The rados_cluster backend stores all of this information in a single RADOS object that is modified using read/modify/write cycles.
-Typically we'll read the whole object, modify it, and then attept to write it back.
+Typically we'll read the whole object, modify it, and then attempt to write it back.
 If something changes between the read and write, we redo the read and try it again.